afsong/MTLibrary/README.md

 ### Adjust the template to your needs

 - Use this repo [as a template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
-- Replace all occurrences of "Mt" in the relevant CMakeLists.txt with the name of your project
+- Replace all occurrences of "mt" in the relevant CMakeLists.txt with the name of your project
-  - Capitalization matters here: `Mt` means the name of the project, while `mt` is used in file names.
+  - Capitalization matters here: `mt` means the name of the project, while `mt` is used in file names.
   - Remember to rename the `include/mt` directory to use your project's lowercase name and update all relevant `#include`s accordingly.
 - Replace the source files with your own
 - For header-only libraries: see the comments in [CMakeLists.txt](CMakeLists.txt)